BY-LAWS OF

 Section 3.
 It shall be the duty of the Second Vice President to preside in the absence of both the President and First Vice President and to perform such duties as may be required.
 In the event of a vacancy occurring in the office of First Vice President for any reason, the Second Vice President will advance to First Vice President and serve out the unexpired portion of the term.

 Section 5.
-The Recording Secretary shall keep accurate minutes of meetings, read minutes, and take charge of the records of the Association.
-At the close of his/her term of office, he/she shall deliver to his/her successor all the property of the Chapter.
+The Recording Secretary shall retain and keep accurate minutes of meetings, take charge of the records of the Association, and maintain an online repository for all approved minutes.

 ARTICLE V